-A report indicating a student's progress will be issued at the close of each month.
-The student's progress will be rated at follows:
+A report indicating a student's progress will be issued at the close of each 12 week period.
+The student's progress will be rated as follows.

 Outstanding (Symbol O)

 Satisfactory (Symbol S)

 Not Satisfactory (Symbol NS)

 The term "Outstanding" designates a student whose work is considered to be above acceptable standards of the occupation.
 The term "Satisfactory" identifies those students whose work would be acceptable in the occupation.
 The term "Not satisfactory" designates those students whose work does not meet the accepted standards of the occupation.